 Students who are enrolled in the honors program in the Fisher College of Business have the opportunity to enrich their program of study through honors or upper division General Education Curriculum course work, to apply for special honors programs in Fisher College, to participate in programming that is offered through the Honors & Scholars Center, and to apply for honors housing.
 In addition, honors students receive priority scheduling.

-- Incoming freshmen can apply for the University Honors Program prior to starting at The Ohio State University.
-Interested students must complete the Honors & Scholars Application, which is available on the Honors and Scholars website.
+Incoming first-year students can apply for the University Honors Program prior to starting at The Ohio State University.
+Interested students must check the box on the Common App and complete the supplemental application to apply for honors.

-- Transfer students (new to OSU) -- in Pre-Business or in the major -- need 12 hours of course work at OSU, a 3.5 cumulative GPA, and no more than 60 earned hours to be eligible for honors.
+Transfer students (new to OSU) need 12 hours of course work at OSU, a 3.5 cumulative GPA, and no more than 60 earned hours to be eligible for honors.
 In addition, students must have not only an interest in taking honors course work but also must have an opportunity in the curriculum to take honors courses without taking additional elective hours.
-Transfer students who do not meet these criteria and have a strong interest in pursuing an enriched curriculum should schedule an appointment with an honors advisor.

 Maintaining Honors Enrollment

 In order to maintain honors enrollment, students must meet the following criteria:

 Earn a 3.5 cumulative GPA.

 Complete a minimum of three honors or upper division enrichment course in each year of enrollment during the first and second years.

 Be admitted to a Fisher Honors Program or submit a completed application for an Honors Distinction Research Project by the end of the junior year.